lrchnnng/jot-journal/README.md

 * I want to be able to delete previous entries.
 * I want to easiy and intuitively find my way around the site.

-While the app is a journal app, my goal was to create something that was incredibly simple but provided an enjoyable and aesthetically pleasing user experience with little to no guess work in regards to input and navigation features.
+While the app is a book review platform, my goal was to create something that was incredibly simple but provided an enjoyable and aesthetically pleasing user experience with little to no guess work in regards to input and navigation features.

 ### 2.2 Scope - Unfinished
 The second plane of UX looks at the **scope** of the website.
 What does the user have to do in order to reach both the user and the site owners goals for the website.